drlabpro/sms-1/README.md

 # FEATURES

+1 Login System for security
+  ( Default password : 𝗱𝗲𝘃𝗲𝘀𝗵 )

-1 Add Definef number of teacher and students
+2 Add Definef number of teacher and students

-2 Add unlimited teachers and students at a time
+3 Add unlimited teachers and students at a time

-3 Show Teacher and Students details in mannerised way.
+4 Show Teacher and Students details in mannerised way.

-4 Easy to customisable
+5 Easy to customisable

 # Contact
 If you have any more ideas on features or find any bug or problem feel free to contact me at deveshkumarsingh75@gmail.com .